obsidian-html/obsidian-html.github.io/v4/md/General Information/Creating a static html website from markdown files.md

 - type/general_information
 - date/2022-02-12
 ---
+# Creating a static html website from markdown files

 The second step is to take the generated proper markdown files and convert them into a website.
 You are looking at the endproduct of this step.